A Response to R.C. Sproul, Jr.: Is Interracial Marriage a Sin?

 The main problem with Sproul, Jr.’s usage of Scripture here can properly be called biblicism, or a worship of the Bible.
 It manifests itself usually by rote prooftexting and an absence of regenerate wisdom; and it is characterized by an unduly lax or harsh understanding of God’s law, fueled either by the request for impossibly specific Bible verses or by appeal to inapplicable passages with a can’t-you-see-the-obvious mentality.
 Against this biblicism, I contend that opposition to miscegenation should hardly require any biblical text (just like patriotism): it is grounded in racial realism, which is itself grounded in a healthy understanding of natural revelation.
 Though Scriptures may be provided on this issue, and though God’s Word serves as a wonderful and illuminating guiderail in leading our minds on the path of godliness, we are not confined to a knowledge only of supernatural revelation.
 God has revealed Himself both in His Word and in His world.

 Sproul, Jr., applies his biblicist principles beyond the text of Scripture to the historic Christian confessions and creeds, stating that neither of them explicitly oppose miscegenation, in which case it cannot be sinful.
 His appeal again lacks the wisdom which ought to characterize the children of Wisdom.
 When the authors of these historic Christian texts were penning them, they invariably had a number of current issues relevant to them.
-The composers of the Athanasian Creed2 included the key word homoousios to oppose the semi-Arians and their heretical formulation of the godhead.
+The composers of the Nicene Creed3 included the key word homoousios to oppose the semi-Arians and their formulation of the godhead.
 Similarly, the Westminster divines authored their confession with the various errors of the Church of Rome in mind.
 No authors of the church have to date needed to battle egalitarianism—it is our zeitgeist.
 To ignore the racial-egalitarian basis of the powerful multicultist establishment, just because our spiritual forebears did not need to actively oppose racial egalitarianism, is disastrously naïve and foolish.
 R.C.
 Sproul, Jr., needs to recover the category of practical wisdom which has been so dismantled by biblicism, especially as regards the issue of race.

 Both In and Of the World